nestybox/sysbox-ee/docs/user-guide/images.md

 Docker images goes from O(n) to O(1), where 'n' is the number of system containers.

-Inner Docker image sharing is one of the key features that make Sysbox the most efficient container runtime for deploying Docker or Kubernetes inside containers.
+Inner Docker image sharing is one of the key features that make Sysbox-EE a very efficient container runtime for deploying Docker or Kubernetes inside containers.

-As another example, see this storage overhead [table](kind.md#performance--efficiency) for running Kubernetes in Docker containers with and without Sysbox.
+As another example, see this storage overhead [table](../quickstart/kind.md#why-sysbox-for-k8s-in-docker) for running Kubernetes in Docker containers with Sysbox vs Sysbox-EE.

 ### Effects on Container Startup Time